nguyendy630/nguyendy630/README.md

 ### 🤖 [GitHub AI Webhook Integration](https://github.com/nguyendy630/GitHub-AI-Webhook-Integrations)

-An automated PR code review pipeline built with **Node.js, Vercel serverless functions, GitHub Actions, and OpenAI**.
+An automated PR code review pipeline built with **Node.js, to be deployed on Vercel serverless functions, GitHub Actions, and OpenAI**.
 Webhooks trigger on pull request events, the code diff is analyzed by the AI, and structured feedback is posted directly as a PR comment — no manual review step required.

-> Deployed on Vercel · Secured with webhook signature verification · CI/CD via GitHub Actions
+> To be deploy to Vercel · Secured with webhook signature verification · CI/CD via GitHub Actions

 ---